Rezoning Roxburgh Crescent

 Why we’re planning to rezone Roxburgh Crescent

-Roxburgh Crescent (near the Ruahine Street entrance to the river) has been identified as a future growth area for housing since 2018, with the idea initiated by the main landowner.
-This is a rare opportunity for Palmy as it’s not often that large sites within the city become available for housing redevelopment.
+Roxburgh Crescent has been identified as a future growth area for housing since 2018, with the idea initiated by the main landowner.
+It is not often that large sites within the city become available for housing redevelopment.

 We listened to your feedback and we've made some changes

-The first phase of community engagement on our proposed Roxburgh Residential Area plan change closed in late 2022 and we held a second round in late 2023.
+We ask for feedback before formal notification so that we can hear what the community thinks and factor this in as we put the plan together.
+The first phase of community engagement closed in late 2022, and we held a second round in late 2023.

 Next steps